F. Kay Behm: Career

 From 1994 to 1997, Behm was an associate at Braun Kendrick Finbeiner in Saginaw, Michigan.
 From 1997 to 2008, she was an associate at Winegarden, Haley, Lindholm, & Robertson in Flint, Michigan.
 She was a solo practitioner from 2008 to 2009.
 She focused on business litigation and probate law while in private practice.
 Behm chaired the Domestic Relations Committee of the Michigan Probate Judges' Association and has served on the board of directors of Big Brothers Big Sisters of Flint and Genesee County.

 Judicial career

 State court service

 From April 10, 2009 to December 15, 2022, she served as probate judge of the Genesee County Circuit and Probate Courts after being appointed by Michigan Governor Jennifer Granholm.
 She was appointed to fill the vacancy left by the death of Judge Robert E. Weiss.
 Behm was assigned to the family division of the circuit court from May 2009 until December 2018 and was assigned to the general civil/criminal division and business court until she was appointed to federal court.

-In December 2022 she dismissed two misdemeanor charges against former Michigan Governor Rick Schneider for the Flint Water crisis.
+In December 2022 she dismissed two misdemeanor charges against former Michigan Governor Rick Snyder for the Flint Water crisis.